 Required Courses (9 credits)

-Prior to registering for each required course, students must either have completed the pre-requisite course or have successfully completed a diagnostic placement exam.
+Prior to registering for each required course, students must either have completed the pre-requisite course or have successfully passed the diagnostic placement exam.

 MUHL 286 Critical Thinking About Music (3 credits)